Information on land ownership, including how you can find out if the council owns a piece of land.

 Land Registry (external website)

 There may be some constraints on the type of information that can be provided in terms of confidentiality, data protection or for other legal reasons.

-It would also be useful, when making your enquiry, to provide a description of the location you are interested in.
+When making your enquiry please provide a description of the location you are interested in.

 We provide information relating to land and property in the council's ownership, leases, easements, wayleaves and boundary responsibilities.